Exhausted AF because your baby won’t sleep on his/her own?

 Cause if you think about it, the REAL aim of any sleeping technique out there is to help parents and caregivers get enough sleep and rest.

-We are all teaching our babies to sleep independently, sleep longer, soothe themselves to sleep, and put themselves back to sleep — with the goal of US – parents – getting enough rest and sleep.
+We are all teaching our babies to sleep independently, sleep longer, soothe themselves to sleep, and put themselves back to sleep – with the goal of parents (all of us) – getting enough rest and sleep.

 It’s about US (the parents), it’s about our needs.
 It’s not about them – it’s not about our babies!

 Which does make sense in a way, cause we need some rest.